 Throughout my years of baking bread and working with dough, I haven’t always fully appreciated how significantly temperature affects the dough.
-I’ve always known my rises take longer in the winter and often go faster in the summer, but only when I started working with a lot of sourdough breads did I realize how important temperature really is.
+I’ve always known my rises take longer in the winter and often go faster in the summer, but only when I started working with a lot of sourdough breads did I realize how much temperature affects sourdough, and how important it is in baking.

 Temperature Affects Time

 Temperature is one of the most important variables in making sourdough bread.
 It will affect how quickly your starter will rise and fall (or if it will rise and fall).
-The wild yeast in a sourdough starter love the temperature of 74-78 degrees Fahrenheit.
+The wild yeast and bacteria in a sourdough starter perform best together in a temperature of 76-78 degrees Fahrenheit.
 This temperature is where those wild yeast – and the bacteria that make up a sourdough starter – are going to be the most active.
 If your starter/levain/dough is under 70 degrees, it’s going to take a lot longer for the fermentation process to take place.
-If your starter/levain/dough is above 80 degrees, this fermentation process can move too quickly, resulting in an overly sour taste.
-Always shoot for 74-78 degrees for the “room temperature” of your sourdough.
+If your starter/levain/dough is in the high 80s, this fermentation process can move too quickly, resulting in an overly sour taste.
+I always shoot for 76-80 degrees F for the “room temperature” of my sourdough.

 Taking the temperature will tell you so much about the fermentation process and will allow you to gauge when your dough will be ready for the next stage.
 Dough that is colder than 75 degrees Fahrenheit will take longer to rise.
 Dough warmer than 78 degrees Fahrenheit will move very quickly through the fermentation process.